sj-piano/eth-contract-hello-world/README.md

 We will use the `info` logging level throughout this walkthrough.

-Run `node scripts/create-private-key.js > input-data/testnet-sepolia-private-key.txt` to create a new private key and store it in the `input-data` directory.
+Create a new private key and store it in the `input-data` directory:
+`node scripts/create-private-key.js > input-data/testnet-sepolia-private-key.txt`

+Display the private key:
-Run `cat input-data/testnet-sepolia-private-key.txt` to display the private key.
+`cat input-data/testnet-sepolia-private-key.txt`

 Store it in the `.env` file as `TESTNET_SEPOLIA_PRIVATE_KEY`.

-Run `cat input-data/testnet-sepolia-private-key.txt | node scripts/derive-address.js > input-data/testnet-sepolia-address.txt` to derive an Ethereum address from the private key and store it in the `input-data` directory.
+Derive an Ethereum address from the private key and store it in the `input-data` directory:
+`cat input-data/testnet-sepolia-private-key.txt | node scripts/derive-address.js > input-data/testnet-sepolia-address.txt`

+Display the address:
-Run `cat input-data/testnet-sepolia-address.txt` to display the address.
+`cat input-data/testnet-sepolia-address.txt`

 Store it in the `.env` file as `TESTNET_SEPOLIA_ADDRESS`.

+See the balance of the address (currently it should be `0`):
-Run `node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/testnet-sepolia-address.txt` to see the balance of the address.
-Currently it should be `0`.
+`node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/testnet-sepolia-address.txt`

 In Metamask, transfer a reasonable amount of SepoliaETH to your new address that is stored in `testnet-sepolia-address.txt`.

+Deploy the contract to the Sepolia testnet:
-Run `node scripts/hello-world-deploy.js --network=testnet --log-level info` to deploy the contract to the Sepolia testnet.
+`node scripts/hello-world-deploy.js --network=testnet --log-level info`

 This will output an address.
 Copy this address into the `.env` file as `TESTNET_SEPOLIA_DEPLOYED_CONTRACT_ADDRESS`.

+Confirm deployment:
-Run `node scripts/check-contract-exists --network=testnet --log-level info` to confirm deployment.
+`node scripts/check-contract-exists --network=testnet --log-level info`

+Print the message stored in the contract:
-Run `node scripts/hello-world-get-message.js --network=testnet --log-level info` to print the message stored in the contract.
+`node scripts/hello-world-get-message.js --network=testnet --log-level info`

-Copy the example input file:
+Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-sepolia-testnet.json`

-Open it and specify a new message e.g. `Hello Mars !`.
+Open it and specify a new message e.g. `Hello Mars ! (testnet)`.

+Update the message stored in the contract:
-Run `node scripts/hello-world-update-message.js --network=testnet --log-level info --input-file-json input-data/update-message-sepolia-testnet.json` to update the message stored in the contract.
+`node scripts/hello-world-update-message.js --network=testnet --log-level info --input-file-json input-data/update-message-sepolia-testnet.json`

-Run `node scripts/hello-world-get-message.js --network=testnet --log-level info` again to print the new message stored in the contract.
+Print the new message stored in the contract:
+`node scripts/hello-world-get-message.js --network=testnet --log-level info`

 Example output: